matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 securityDefinitions: ...
 ```

-**Service Management API, Service Control API, and Extensible Service Proxy form the core of Cloud Endpoints**
+**Service Management API, Service Control API, and Extensible Service Proxy form the core of Cloud Endpoints.**

 ![Service Management API](gcp-img/gcp-service-mgmt-api.png "Service Management API")

-**Enable user authentication and service-to-service authentication**
+**Enable user authentication and service-to-service authentication.**

 - Create a service account for service-to-service authentication.
 - Use a Google ID Token to sign the token.

-**You can restrict API access**
+**You can restrict API access.**

 - Service Consumer, `[Service Controller, Viewer, Editor, Owner]`:
     - Assign Cloud IAM roles to users.
     - Grant permissions for specific APIs.

-**You can deploy multiple versions of your API in production**
+**You can deploy multiple versions of your API in production.**

-**You can deploy your API in multiple environments**
+**You can deploy your API in multiple environments.**

-- Development: `quiz-api.endpoints.mike-dev-project.cloud.goog/v1/extract`
+- Development: `quiz-api.endpoints.mike-dev-project.cloud.goog/v1/extract`.
-- Staging: `quiz-api.endpoints.staging-project.cloud.goog/v1/extract`
+- Staging: `quiz-api.endpoints.staging-project.cloud.goog/v1/extract`.
-- Prod Alpha: `quiz-api.endpoints.prod-alpha-project.cloud.goog/v1/extract`
+- Prod Alpha: `quiz-api.endpoints.prod-alpha-project.cloud.goog/v1/extract`.
-- Prod: `quiz-api.endpoints.prod-project.cloud.goog/v1/extract`
+- Prod: `quiz-api.endpoints.prod-project.cloud.goog/v1/extract`.

-**You can view error logs and metrics from the Cloud Endpoints dashboard**
+**You can view error logs and metrics from the Cloud Endpoints dashboard.**

-**You can allow users to test and explore your API using an Endpoint Developer Portal**
+**You can allow users to test and explore your API using an Endpoint Developer Portal.**

-#### Quiz
+#### Quiz.

 **1. To create an order, a client application must send requests to create an order entry, update inventory, and send a
 transaction to a payment gateway.
 The client must be updated and redeployed each time any of backend services changes.